lambyskyye/port/README.md

 # port
-This contains all the javascript code for my 3D projects for the portfolio website
+This contains all the javascript code for my 3D projects for my personal portfolio website on framer